Sathish-30/GoLang/README.md

 - Conditional statement are same as in the other programming language

 - Switch statement is used by checking it with the corresponidng case statement

+#### Functions

+> `func add(x int, y int) int { return x + y }`

+- The syntax of func keyword describing that given is a function along with the function name and () paranthesis which will have empty paramater or a value parameter then the return type

+- Notes :- Function is only executed , when "called!", you can call a function as many times you want , so a function is also used to reduce code duplication

+- We can return multiple elements

+#### Package Level Variable

+- variable declared outside the function within package , where it can't be decalared with `names := "sathish"` , where it can be declared with const and var keyword

+#### Packages

+- A package is collection of Go files